What is the Evening Star Pattern?

 Understanding Evening Star Patterns

 An Evening Star pattern can be observed in a candlestick chart of an asset price, consisting of three candles.
-The first one is a long-body candle, representing a soar of price with the close price settling above the open price.
+The first one is a long-body candle, representing a large rise in price with the close price settling above the open price.
 This bullish candle reflects an upward momentum of the asset price.

 The second candle is the “star” with a small body (either bullish or bearish) or without a body (neutral).
 The star feature indicates that the asset price closes at the level very close to the open price with balanced buying and selling orders.
 The star signals a slow-down in the previous bullish momentum.
 There should be a gap up from the first candle to the star in an ideal Evening Star pattern.
 It means that the open price increased rapidly from the preceding close price with very few or even no transactions happening in the meanwhile.